 His television career began in Wilmington, N.C. and later in Columbia, S.C. where he was a reporter and anchor.
 While in Columbia, Tim was honored with a Salute to Excellence Award from the National Association of Black Journalists and a local Media Champion Award from the Richland One Community Coalition for his in-depth coverage on synthetic drugs and its impact on young people.
 He was also president of the South Carolina Association of Black Journalists.

 Tim's reporting adventures also took him to Florida where he broke several crime stories and covered high profile court cases, such as the verdict in the George Zimmerman trial.
 In 2015, his news reports on the Michael Dunn murder trial were featured in an award-winning HBO documentary titled "3 1/2 Minutes: Ten Bullets."
 The film examined the life and murder of unarmed Jacksonville teenager Jordan Davis.

-Pulliam earned his master's degree in communication from the Johns Hopkins University.
-In 2016 he received a Salute to Excellence Award in Journalism during the National Association of Black and Hispanic Journalists convention.
+Pulliam earned his master's degree in communication from Johns Hopkins University.
+In 2016, he received a Salute to Excellence Award in Journalism during the National Association of Black and Hispanic Journalists convention.

 Tim covered the historic opening of the Smithsonian National Museum of African American History and Culture in Washington D.C., where he interviewed both Oprah Winfrey and Stevie Wonder.
 Read the story here.